 - Urgent medical needs of the employee are taken care of.

-- The amount contributed is provided as exemption from taxable income which lowers down the taxable income of the individual.
+- The amount contributed is provided as an exemption from taxable income, which lowers the individual’s taxable income.
 Lower taxable income results in lower tax liability for the individual.

 - Needs for dependent care or children care are also taken care of.

 - The employee is saved from the stress of managing the expensesExpensesAn expense is a cost incurred in completing any transaction by an organization, leading to either revenue generation creation of the asset, change in liability, or raising capital. in case of medical emergencies.

 Despite the various benefits, here are the disadvantages:

 - There is an expiry period for the amount deposited.
 The hard-earned money is lost if you do not use the funds within the said period.
 However, the employer may provide an option for a grace period or carry forward the amount.